 In this section two examples are given in order to demonstrate how the linearization techniques can be combined by filtering methods.
-The first example is a quadratic constraint satisfaction problem, to which linearization by Lebbah and Kolev are applied and then the arising linear system solved by both linear contraction (see, Section 4) and linear bounding (see, Section 5).
+The first example is a quadratic constraint satisfaction problem.
+Linearization by Lebbah et al. and Kolev are applied to the problems and the arising linear systems are solved by both linear contraction (see, Section 4) and linear bounding (see, Section 5).